Back to: ASP.NET Core Tutorials For Beginners and Professionals

 using Microsoft.AspNetCore.Mvc; using Microsoft.AspNetCore.Mvc.Rendering; using Microsoft.EntityFrameworkCore; using CRUDinCoreMVC.Models; using CRUDinCoreMVC.UOW; namespace CRUDinCoreMVC.Controllers { public class EmployeesController : Controller { //The following variable will hold the IUnitOfWork Instance private readonly IUnitOfWork _unitOfWork; public EmployeesController(IUnitOfWork unitOfWork) { _unitOfWork = unitOfWork; } // GET: Employees public async Task<IActionResult> Index() { //Use Employee Repository to Fetch all the employees along with the Department Data var employees = await _unitOfWork.Employees.GetAllEmployeesAsync(); return View(employees); } // GET: Employees/Details/5 public async Task<IActionResult> Details(int? id) { if (id == null) { return NotFound(); } //Use Employee Repository to Fetch Employees along with the Department Data by Employee Id var employee = await _unitOfWork.Employees.GetEmployeeByIdAsync(Convert.ToInt32(id)); if (employee == null) { return NotFound(); } return View(employee); } // GET: Employees/Create public async Task<IActionResult> Create() { ViewData["DepartmentId"] = new SelectList(await _unitOfWork.Departments.GetAllAsync(), "DepartmentId", "Name"); return View(); } // POST: Employees/Create // To protect from overposting attacks, enable the specific properties you want to bind to. // For more details, see http://go.microsoft.com/fwlink/?LinkId=317598.
 [HttpPost] [ValidateAntiForgeryToken] public async Task<IActionResult> Create([Bind("EmployeeId,Name,Email,Position,DepartmentId")] Employee employee) { if (ModelState.IsValid) { try { //Begin The Tranaction _unitOfWork.CreateTransaction(); //Use Generic Reposiory to Insert a new employee await _unitOfWork.Employees.InsertAsync(employee); //Call SaveAsync to Insert the data into the database //await _repository.SaveAsync(); //Save Changes to database await _unitOfWork.Save(); //Commit the Changes to database _unitOfWork.Commit(); return RedirectToAction(nameof(Index)); } catch (Exception) { //Rollback Transaction _unitOfWork.Rollback(); //Log The Exception } } ViewData["DepartmentId"] = new SelectList(await _unitOfWork.Departments.GetAllAsync(), "DepartmentId", "Name", employee.DepartmentId); return View(employee); } // GET: Employees/Edit/5 public async Task<IActionResult> Edit(int? id) { if (id == null) { return NotFound(); } var employee = await _unitOfWork.Employees.GetByIdAsync(id); if (employee == null) { return NotFound(); } ViewData["DepartmentId"] = new SelectList(await _unitOfWork.Departments.GetAllAsync(), "DepartmentId", "Name", employee.DepartmentId); return View(employee); } // POST: Employees/Edit/5 // To protect from overposting attacks, enable the specific properties you want to bind to. // For more details, see http://go.microsoft.com/fwlink/?LinkId=317598.
 [HttpPost] [ValidateAntiForgeryToken] public async Task<IActionResult> Edit(int id, [Bind("EmployeeId,Name,Email,Position,DepartmentId")] Employee employee) { if (id != employee.EmployeeId) { return NotFound(); } if (ModelState.IsValid) { try { //Begin The Tranaction _unitOfWork.CreateTransaction(); //Use Generic Reposiory to Insert a new employee await _unitOfWork.Employees.UpdateAsync(employee); //Save Changes to database await _unitOfWork.Save(); //Commit the Changes to database _unitOfWork.Commit(); return RedirectToAction(nameof(Index)); } catch (DbUpdateConcurrencyException) { //Rollback Transaction _unitOfWork.Rollback(); } } ViewData["DepartmentId"] = new SelectList(await _unitOfWork.Departments.GetAllAsync(), "DepartmentId", "Name", employee.DepartmentId); return View(employee); } // GET: Employees/Delete/5 public async Task<IActionResult> Delete(int? id) { if (id == null) { return NotFound(); } //Use Employee Repository to Fetch Employees along with the Department Data by Employee Id var employee = await _unitOfWork.Employees.GetEmployeeByIdAsync(Convert.ToInt32(id)); if (employee == null) { return NotFound(); } return View(employee); } // POST: Employees/Delete/5 [HttpPost, ActionName("Delete")] [ValidateAntiForgeryToken] public async Task<IActionResult> DeleteConfirmed(int id) { //Begin The Tranaction _unitOfWork.CreateTransaction(); var employee = await _unitOfWork.Employees.GetByIdAsync(id); if (employee != null) { try { await _unitOfWork.Employees.DeleteAsync(id); //Save Changes to database await _unitOfWork.Save(); //Commit the Changes to database _unitOfWork.Commit(); } catch (Exception) { //Rollback Transaction _unitOfWork.Rollback(); } } return RedirectToAction(nameof(Index)); } } }

-The IUnitOfWork pattern is particularly useful for operations involving multiple repositories, ensuring that all operations either commit or rollback as a single transaction.
+The IUnitOfWork pattern is particularly useful for operations involving multiple repositories.
+It ensures that all operations either commit or rollback as a single transaction.

 When to Use Unit of Work in ASP.NET Core using EF Core?